El-magnificoxxii/Azure-Refresher/azure-webserver-windows/README.md

 ----

-## 🔐 Phase 3: Enabling HTTPS with Let's Encrypt
+## 🔐 Phase 3: HTTPS Setup and HTTP to HTTPS Redirection

 ### ✅ Tools & Methods